dschier-wtd/fedora-workstation/README.md

 #### Ansible

 Before starting to use the playbook, you need to ensure that Ansible is installed in a recent version.
-To do, you can use PyPi (`pip`) ad described below.
+To do, you can use PyPi (`pip`) as described below.

 ```shell